God’s Word helps teenagers resist temptation and overcome the devil.

 I’m so thankful God sent His Son here to not just know about the devil’s schemes but to experience Himself every temptation that we would be faced with.

-It’s comforting to know that He understands.
+It’s comforting to know that Jesus understands.
 He went through it all.
-It makes me feel not so alone in those tough moments and it gives me hope.
+It makes me feel not so alone as I resist temptation, and it gives me hope.
 Because Jesus has gone through it Himself, His help is personal and relatable, not distant and disconnected.